raspberrypilearning/robo-butler/worksheet.md

 3. Write the final program
 4. Serve a nice cup of tea to your mum.

-##Step 1.
+## Step 1.
 Connect the motor board
 Put the board on the Raspberry Pi GPIO pins.
 It should look like this: ![Ryantek board connected to Raspberry Pi](images/ryantek.jpg)

-##Step 2.
+## Step 2.
 Connect the motor to the motor board
 Connect motor 1 to the blue connector marked J3 M1 using wires stripped at each end or male-male header cables.
 Connect motor 2 to J2 M2. [details of which colour to which terminal].

 Tape the connections between the motor wires and the headers to stop them coming loose.

-Connect the battery pack to the motor board as shown.
+Connect the battery pack to the motor board as shown below.

 ![Ryantek board wired up to motors](images/ryantekconnect.jpg)